huanshankeji/exposed-adt-mapping/README.md

 # Exposed ADT mapping

-Generate Exposed mappings between data entities and tables with support for algebraic data types
+An extension to [Exposed](https://github.com/JetBrains/Exposed) providing mappings between data entities and tables with support for algebraic data types